Skip to main content

 Timing Options

-Each of these settings has 4 slots, one for each path channel.
+Each of these settings has 4 fields, one for each path channel.

 Manual Timing